thibetabc/SyndicateQT/doc/install-guide/MANUAL_SETUP.md

 	- Increase EVERY (rpcport, port, masternodeaddr) port number by X-th
 	- Set the new masternodeprivkey
 1. Add the new port to firewall: `sudo ufw allow [NewPort]`
-1. Start the wallet: `Syndicated`
+1. Start the wallet: `syndicated`
 1. Wait for sync (1h-12h depending on the connections).
-Check to current block using `Syndicated getinfo` and [http://synx.cryptophi.com/](http://synx.cryptophi.com/)
+Check to current block using `syndicate-cli getinfo` and [http://synx.cryptophi.com/](http://synx.cryptophi.com/)
 1. Repeat 2.7 step

 ## 3. The last and the most important step